-    Our final workshop in this series is this fall: Writing the Rainbow: Crafting Picture Books With LGBTQIA+ Themes, where workshop leaders Lesléa Newman and Rob Sanders will lead an immersive experience in creating LGBTQ+ themed fiction and nonfiction picture books for today’s market.
+Our final workshop in this series was Writing the Rainbow: Crafting Picture Books With LGBTQIA+ Themes, where workshop leaders Lesléa Newman and Rob Sanders led an immersive experience in creating LGBTQ+ themed fiction and nonfiction picture books for today’s market.

 In a recent blog post, Lesléa and Rob discussed writing picture books and why more LGBTQ+ voices are needed in children’s publishing.
 Expanding on that conversation, here are some thoughts about WHY more picture books with LGBTQ+ themes are needed.